 Honoring the life experiences your students bring to the classroom is another component of experiential learning.
-It’s important to tap into that wealth of wisdom of your classroom whenever it’s appropriate.
+It’s important to tap into that wealth of wisdom in your classroom whenever it’s appropriate.

-The time is right for them to learn.
+The time needs to be right to learn.

-No matter how hard a teacher tries, if a student isn’t ready to learn, they won’t.
+No matter how hard a teacher tries, if an adult student isn’t ready to learn, they won’t.
 Luckily, adult students chose to be in your classroom, which means they have already determined that the time is right.